CloudAssignment/Assignment/README.md

 ## Implementing changes:

-- step 1: Fork this repo
+- step 1: Download this repo
 - step 2: On your local computer navigate to the terminal and type git clone followed by the url of the fork (eg: git clone https://github.com/YOURUSERNAMECloudAssignment/Assignment/)
 - step 3: from here edit the code locally implementing whatever changes are necessary.